 The Firm regularly defends plan members facing allegations of insurance fraud from Sun Life Financial, Manulife Financial and Great-West Life Insurance among others.
 These insurance companies have recently developed sophisticated data mining software to apprehend plan members claiming insurance benefits through mobile apps and online claims.
 The University Health Network recently recovered 2 Million Dollars for Sun Life Insurance from hospital employees fraudulently claiming, massage therapy and chiropractic services among others.
 The Firm has also represented members of the TTC in complex insurance schemes and acted for Doctors and Dentists accused of inflating or misrepresenting claims for services rendered to a number of insurance companies.

 In many cases, the Firm has negotiated a resolution without the notification of law enforcement, thereby avoiding charges and a criminal record.
-Insurance companies will often protect their interests, specifically indicating that any re-payment for questionable claims will not limit the insurers right to consider further action, including referral to law enforcement.
+Insurance companies will often protect their interests, specifically indicating that any re-payment for questionable claims will not limit the insurers right to consider further action, including referral to law enforcement, employers or regulators.

 The insurance companies often demand payment for large sums of money dating back years.
 Unfortunately, paying this money back whether or not the allegations may be true does not necessarily stop criminal charges, civil prosecution or employment consequences.
 The Firm has experience defending allegations of insurance fraud across the entire spectrum, including having clients retain the Firm months after payment is made when law enforcement gets involved.